suprezg/DataScience-Projects/README.md

-# 📊 **Data Analysis Projects**
+# 📊 **Data Science Projects**

-Welcome to my **Data Analysis Projects** repository! 🚀 This is a collection of various data analysis projects I’ve worked on, covering a range of datasets, techniques, and insights.
+Welcome to my **Data Science Projects** repository! 🚀 This is a collection of various Data Science projects I’ve worked on, covering a range of datasets, techniques, and insights.
 Each project includes the necessary files, such as Jupyter notebooks, data files, and visualizations.

 ## 🔥 **Projects Included**